stonepros/stone/doc/mgr/dashboard.rst

 ::

-  ceph config set mgr mgr/dashboard/url_prefix $PREFIX
+  stone config set mgr mgr/dashboard/url_prefix $PREFIX

 so you can access the dashboard at ``http://$IP:$PORT/$PREFIX/``.